ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/consul.md

    helm install -f consul-values.yaml hashicorp hashicorp/consul
    ```

-## Installing $productName$
+## Installing Emissary

-If you have not already installed $productName$ in to your cluster,
+If you have not already installed Emissary in to your cluster,
 then go to the [quick start guide](../../tutorials/getting-started)
 before continuing any further in this guide.

 ## Using Consul for service discovery

-This section of the guide instructs you on configuring $productName$
+This section of the guide instructs you on configuring Emissary
 to look for services registered to Consul, registering a demo
-application with Consul, and configuring $productName$ to route to
+application with Consul, and configuring Emissary to route to
 this application using endpoint data from Consul.

 In this tutorial, you deploy the application in Kubernetes.
 However,
 this application can be deployed anywhere in your data center, such as
 on a VM.

-1. Configure $productName$ to look for services registered to Consul
+1. Configure Emissary to look for services registered to Consul
    by creating the `ConsulResolver`.
 Use `kubectl` to apply the
    following manifest: